-The Corporation is also the leading Canadian Frenchlanguage educational publishing group.
-Founded in 1976, TC Transcontinental's mission is to create quality products and services that allow businesses to attract, reach and retain their target customers.
+TC Transcontinental is a leader in flexible packaging in North America and in retail services in Canada, and is Canada's largest printer.
+The Corporation is also the leading Canadian French-language educational publishing group.
+Since 1976, TC Transcontinental's mission has been to create quality products and services that allow businesses to attract, reach and retain their target customers.